 Manuel Rodríguez Jr. has served consecutive terms on the Board of Education since he was first elected in 2003.
 He has held every office on the Board, including assistant secretary, second vice president, first vice president, and president.
-He is currently president of the Board of Education.

 Trustee Rodríguez has been an advocate for dual-credit programs, blended learning with laptop computers for high-school students, and credit-recovery grad-labs, and he has facilitated discussions for the establishment of the Maritime Academies at Austin and Yates high schools, along with Liberty High School for older immigrant students.

 A graduate of Stephen F. Austin High School (Class of January 1970), Rodríguez received an associate of arts degree in social sciences from Solano Community College and studied organizational behavior management and marketing at the University of Houston.
 He served as a part-time community-relations specialist in the City of Houston Parks and Recreation Department's Office of Neighborhood and Community Relations from 1998 through December 2004.